-Due to the high sensitive nature of the assay each sample should be diluted before use for a normal assay.
-For a single step determination a dilution of 1:10,000 is appropriate for most serum/plasma samples.
+The assay for quantification of Transferrin in samples requires that each test sample be diluted before use.
+For a single step determination, a dilution of 1:50,000 is appropriate for most serum/plasma samples.
 For absolute quantification of samples that yield results outside the range of the calibration curve, a lesser or greater dilution might be required.
 If unsure of sample level, a serial dilution with one or two representative samples before running the entire plate is highly recommended.

-To prepare a 1:10,000 dilution of sample, transfer 5 μ L of sample to 495 μ L of 1X Diluent.
+To prepare a 1:50,000 dilution of sample, transfer 5 μ L of sample to 495 μ L of 1X Diluent.
 This gives you a 1:100 dilution.
-Next, dilute the 1:100 samples by transferring 5 μ L to 495 μ L of 1X Diluent.
-You now have a 1:10,000 dilution of your sample.
+Next, dilute the 1:100 sample by transferring 2 μ L to 998 μ L of 1X Diluent.
+You now have a 1:50,000 dilution of your sample.
 Mix thoroughly at each stage.